chene77/CUDAVolumeRendering/README.txt

 Background

 This is an emplementation of ray-casting volume render for VTK (www.vtk.org), with extension to Slicer (www.slicer.org).
-The VTK classes were developed at the Robarts Research Institution by John H. Baxter under the supervision of Elvis C.S. chen.
+The VTK classes were developed at the Robarts Research Institution by John H. Baxter under the supervision of Elvis C.S.
+Chen.
 It works as a drop-in replacement for vtkVolumeMapper.

 Julien Finet wrote the Slicer extension in the summer of 2012 during the Slicer Workshop at Boston after meeting with Elvis Chen.